-- 1. making sure that the safeguarding policies & procedures in the school are effective and comply with the law at all times.
-This should include a Child Protection Policy (reviewed at least annually and available online); and a Staff Behaviour Policy (sometimes called a Code of Conduct) which should, amongst other things, include acceptable use of technologies staff/pupil relationships and communications including the use of social media - 2. putting in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions - 3. appointing a designated safeguarding lead who is part of the senior staff team and has this recorded on their job description in line with Annex B of Keeping Children Safe in Education 2016 - 4. through regular review and audit, ensure that any safeguarding deficiencies or weaknesses within the school are remedied without delay. - 5. ensure that child protection records are kept securely and separately from other records and are only accessed by staff who need to. - 6. ensuring that there are procedures in place to handle allegations against all staff members.
-Such allegations must be referred to the local authority designated officer (LADO) - 7. recognising that neither the governing body, nor individual governors, have a role in pursuing or managing the processes associated with individual cases of child protection - 8. recognising that neither the governing body, nor individual governors, have a right to know details of such cases, except when exercising their disciplinary functions in respect of allegations against staff - 9. making sure all staff are familiar with the contents of part 1 of Keeping Children Safe in Education, and that all staff have been trained appropriately and that this is updated in line with guidance - 10. ensuring that the school is contributing to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified teaching and learning opportunities and as part of providing a broad and balanced curriculum
+- making sure that the safeguarding policies & procedures in the school are effective and comply with the law at all times.
+This should include a Child Protection Policy (reviewed at least annually and available online); and a Staff Behaviour Policy (sometimes called a Code of Conduct) which should, amongst other things, include acceptable use of technologies staff/pupil relationships and communications including the use of social media - 2. putting in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions - 3. appointing a designated safeguarding lead who is a senior member of staff from the leadership team, who has responsibility for safeguarding and child protection.
+This should be explicit in the role-holders job description in line with Annex B of Keeping Children Safe in Education 2018. - 4. through regular review and audit, ensure that any safeguarding deficiencies or weaknesses within the school are remedied without delay.2 - 5. ensure that child protection records are kept securely and separately from other records and are only accessed by staff who need to. - 6. ensuring that there are procedures in place to effectively manage allegations against all staff members.
+In all cases we will follow the guidelines outlined in Part 4 of Keeping Children Safe in Education 2018.
+All such cases, and in cases of any doubt as to whether the matter reaches threshold for an allegations, advice and guidance must be sought from the local authority designated officer (LADO) BEFORE any internal investigation begins. - 7. ensuring that we discharge our responsibilities in respect of adhering to the reporting restrictions imposed by the Education Act 2002 where teachers are under investigation. - 8. we will also ensure parents and carers are aware of their responsibilities not to publish any information during such investigations as highlighted at para 200 Keeping Children Safe in Education 2018 and section 141F of the Education Act 2002 - 9. recognising that neither the governing body, nor individual governors, have a role in pursuing or managing the processes associated with individual cases of child protection - 10. recognising that neither the governing body, nor individual governors, have a right to know details of such cases, except when exercising their disciplinary functions in respect of allegations against staff